 (3) The construction materials and the area immediately surrounding the externally accessible portion of the tank system including secondary containment structures (e.g., dikes) to detect erosion or signs of releases of hazardous waste (e.g., wet spots, dead vegetation).

-(F) The owner or operator must inspect cathodic protection systems, if present, according to, at a minimum, the following schedule, to ensure that they are functioning properly:
+(F) The owner or operator shall inspect cathodic protection systems, if present, according to, at a minimum, the following schedule, to ensure that the cathodic protection systems are functioning properly:

-(G) The owner or operator must document in the operating record of the facility an inspection of those items in paragraphs (A) and (B) to (B)(3) of this rule.
+(G) The owner or operator shall document in the operating record of the facility an inspection of those items in paragraphs (A) and (B) to (B)(3) of this rule.

 Promulgated Under: 119.03

 Statutory Authority: 3734.12

 Prior Effective Dates: 04/15/1981, 01/07/1983, 12/08/1988, 12/30/1989, 09/05/2010